guacboy/cs340-final-project/README.md

 # cs340-final-project
 ## Cited Sources
 Citation for the following function:
+The entire file.
 Date: 8/2/2025
 Copied from /OR/ Adapted from /OR/ Based on:
 Source URL: https://canvas.oregonstate.edu/courses/2007765/assignments/10118865

+Citation for the following function:
+The entire file excluding SERVE FRONTEND.
 Date: 8/2/2025
 Prompts used to generate API endpoints.
 Given the code: [pl.sql file], write a template for all CRUD operations.
 AI Source URL: https://chat.deepseek.com

+Citation for the following function:
+Listed as EXAMPLE OPERATIONS FOR INTERSECTION TABLES
 Date: 8/5/2025
 Prompts used to generate an example operation for intersection tables.
 Given the code: [ddl.sql file], write an example operation for the intersection tables.
 AI Source URL: https://chat.deepseek.com

+Citation for the following function:
+The entire file excluding RESET FUNCTIONALITY.
 Date: 8/7/2025
 Prompts used to generate PL/SQL.
 Given the code: [ddl.sql file], write stored procedures for CRUD operations.